 Choose ‘Any UK’ or ‘Any London’ airport, for example, as your departure airport and Skyscanner highlights flights that take off and return to different domestic airports but potentially save you money.

 Or pick your preferred UK airport and Skyscanner will show you the cheapest single flights there and back, irrespective of the carrier.
-So you could end up departing with Easyjet and flying back with Thomas Cook.
+So you could end up departing with Easyjet and flying back with another airline.